Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 Do you need a switch for your smart bulb to work?

 Your smart light will turn on and off through an electrical chip inside.
-This chip receives the signal from your smartphone app or your virtual home assistant.
+This chip receives the signal from your smartphone app or virtual home assistant.

 Turning on your smart bulb through the dedicated app on your phone will not work if this bulb’s hard switch has been turned off.

-Smart lighting and their own dimming mechanism
+Smart lighting and its dimming mechanism

 You can also hook up your smart bulbs remotely to virtual home assistants like Google Home and Alexa over your Wi-Fi network so your lights can receive voice commands.